 Do you have any experience with any of the credit repair services such as [Redacted] or [Redacted].
 Are these companies legitimate?
 Any information would be greatly appreciated.

-I don’t know when I did my first news story on credit repair, but I’m sure it was close to 20 years ago.
+I don’t know when I did my first news story on credit repair, but I’m sure it was more than 20 years ago.
 The short answer to Mike’s question?
 Steer clear of credit repair companies.

 How to improve your credit history and score

 There are only a few ways to legitimately improve a credit history:

 - Have incorrect or outdated negative information removed.
 To do this, simply find mistakes or outdated negatives (generally late payments, etc., more than seven years old) and report them to the credit reporting agency (Experian, Equifax, or TransUnion) that’s displaying them.
 The law requires they remove it.

 - Have correct negative information removed.
 This can only be done by the company that put the negative information there in the first place: the creditor.
 Why would a credit card company or other creditor remove late payments or other accurate negative information from your credit history?
 Maybe you agree to pay a debt in exchange for having negatives removed.
 Or maybe they just give you a break because you’re a good customer and you ask nicely.
 Not common, but possible.

 - Let time heal your wounds.
 This is the simplest idea albeit frustratingly slow: Pay your bills on time and wait for the bad stuff to fade away.
 While it’s true that negatives appear on your credit history for seven years, it’s not like you have to wait that long for improvement: The older your negatives are, they less they matter.

 While these are the basics, there are details you’ll want to know to improve your credit history.
 You can learn about them in stories like “Ask Stacy: Can You Help Me Clean Up My Credit History?” and “7 Fast Ways to Improve Your Credit Score.”
 The Federal Trade Commission also has information at this page of their website.